Up to 60% off sofas & mattresses — limited‑time deals.

 • Measure doorway turns and elevator depth before delivery day.

-• Build it near its final spot; moving it after assembly is awkward.
+• Build it near its final spot because moving it after assembly is awkward.

-• Tighten fasteners again after a week of use to reduce squeaks.
+• Tighten fasteners again after a week of use to help reduce squeaks.

-• Smooth and re-tuck the cover seams after heavy lounging to keep lines tidy.
+• Smooth and re-tuck the cover seams after heavy lounging to keep the lines tidy.

-• Wash covers separately and air-dry to avoid shrink surprises.
+• Wash covers separately and let them air-dry to avoid shrink surprises.

-• If you’re sensitive to firmness, add a thin throw or quilt for softer contact without losing support.
+• If you are sensitive to firmness, add a thin throw or quilt for a softer surface without giving up support.

-• Plan under-sofa cleaning around the low clearance (thin duster beats bulky tools).
+• Plan under-sofa cleaning around the low clearance because bulky tools will not fit well.

 FAQs